 A virus is a parasite.
 It cannot survive on its own.

-The HIV virus uses CD 4 cells in the human body to replicate.
 CD 4 cells are white blood cells that play an important role in the immune system.
 Once a CD 4 cell is infected, it produces hundreds of new copies of new HIV particles.
-The replication cycle lasts 1-2 days and it is called the HIV life cycle.
+The replication cycle lasts 1-2 days, and it is called the HIV life cycle.

 Explanation of the HIV Cycle:

 BINDING & FUSION